 Don’t judge one culture from the perspective of another.
 That’s cultural relativism in a nut shell.

 When I ask my students what they think of this, they nod in agreement.

-Must we be Nazis before we can criticize them?
+Or… must we be Nazis to can criticize them?

 In each of these instances one group benefitted by hurting a less powerful group.
 The Pakistani men danced for joy as they gang raped the girl.
-After these rapes the men aren’t punished, the girls are.
+After these rapes the men weren’t punished, the girls were.
 Plantation owners exploited slaves, who worked for free.
 Meanwhile, Nazis acquired the assets of the Jews.

 Cultural relativism provides a useful perspective, unless someone is being exploited and hurt.
 I’m not a moral relativist.

 Studies show that even very young children have a rudimentary sense of justice.
 It is based on whether one person is hurting another.
 Researchers showed babies a figure struggling to climb.
 One figure tried to help it and another tried to hinder it.
 Babies as young as six months old preferred the helper over the hinderer.
 Eight-month-olds preferred those who punished a hinderer over those who were nice to it.

 When I take issue with matters like “honor killings” in which girls are murdered by their families to remove the stain of sexual impurity — which stems from being with a male without chaperone, having sex outside of marriage, or being raped, I’m sometimes told: You can’t judge one culture by another.
 You’re imposing Western values.
 You’ve simply internalized your own culture.

 Or, non-Western patriarchal men warn women that they are rejecting their culture (one that weakens them).
 And everyone backs down.